mayo-nesso/google-job-artifact/README.md

 There are three types of repositories:

-- Standard: These are regular repositories for your private artifacts.
+- **Standard:** These are regular repositories for your private artifacts.
 You upload and download artifacts directly with these repositories and use Artifact Analysis to scan for vulnerabilities and other metadata.
-- Remote: This is like a repository that goes on vacation.
+- **Remote:** This is like a repository that goes on vacation.
 It acts as a proxy for an external source, like Docker Hub, Maven Central, or the Python Package Index (PyPI).
 It fetches stuff from an external source and keeps a copy.
 Lazy but effective!
-- Virtual: This is the master of ceremonies.
+- **Virtual:** This is the master of ceremonies.
 It acts as a single access point to download, install, or deploy artifacts from one or more upstream repositories.
 Virtual repositories simplify client configuration for consumers of your artifacts.

 (Want more details?
 [Google: Repository Overview](https://cloud.google.com/artifact-registry/docs/repositories))

 Although there are different 'artifact' options we will focus on creating a Docker artifact in a Standard repository.

-For this we will do the following steps:
+For this, we will do the following steps:
 0.- Create a new Google Project
 1.- Create a private Docker repository in Artifact Registry 2.- Set up authentication (this will allow Docker to push the image to our Artifact Registry in Google)